gottacatchenall/ms_sampling_effort/manuscript.md

 _false-negatives_, where there is not an observation of two species interacting even though they actually interact in some capacity.

-This goes on to effect the inferences we make about network structure and the relations among species within them [@Martinez1999EffSam].
-This has been suggested as a limitation, compounded by amalgamation across study sites [@Paine1988RoaMap], and across taxonomic resolutions [@Giacomuzzo2021FooWeb;
-@Paine1988RoaMap].
-As a result there have been movement toward explicitly accounting for  false-negatives [@Young2021RecPla; @Stock2017LinFil], and toward a predictive approach [@Strydom2021RoaPre].
+These false-negatives could go on to effect the inferences we make about network structure and subsequently the relations among species.
+There is a long history of discourse surrounding this limitation: the compounding effects of sampling effort, the amalgamation of data across study sites and across taxonomic scales [@Giacomuzzo2021FooWeb; @Paine1988RoaMap].
+As a result there have been movement toward explicitly accounting for false-negatives as a product of relative abundance [@Young2021RecPla; @Stock2017LinFil], and toward a predictive approach for imputing the true metaweb of interactions given a finite set of samples [@Strydom2021RoaPre]. @Martinez1999EffSam showed that some network properties, namely connectance, is robust to sampling effort in a plant-endophyte trophic network, yet this system includes 62,781 observations of interactions, and 164k stems, and the connectance estimate becomes approximately correct around 10,000 stem observations.
+However in some systems, e.g. megafauna food-webs, this number of interactions proves difficult to say the least, as a function of the absolute abundance of species.

-Understanding how sampling induces biases in data can and should be used to aid in the design of surveys of species diversity [@Carlson2020WhaWou].
+In this manuscript we seek to explore the relationship between total sampling effort (the total count of all individuals of all species sene) and false-negative rate.
+In so-doing, we demonstrate that realized false-negative rate varies based on species relative abundance, and suggest that  Understanding how sampling induces biases in data can and should be used to aid in the design of surveys of species diversity [@Carlson2020WhaWou].
 Here we seek to understand how false negatives in ecological interaction data impact the analysis and prediction of ecological networks, and also to understand how a better understanding of the relationship between sampling effort and likelihood of a "true negative" can guide how we design surveys of ecological interactions [@Jordano2016SamNet].
 The questions we pose and attempt to answer are: 1) How many times do you have to observe a non-interaction between two species to be confident in saying that is a true negative?
 2) How "wrong" are the measurements